Sony RX100 V vs Olympus E-M5

-The Sony Cyber-shot DSC-RX100 V and the Olympus OM-D E-M5 are two digital cameras that were announced, respectively, in October 2016 and February 2012.
+The Sony Cyber-shot DSC-RX100 V and the Olympus OM-D E-M5 are two digital cameras that were revealed to the public, respectively, in October 2016 and February 2012.
 The RX100 V is a fixed lens compact, while the E-M5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and a Four Thirds (E-M5) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 V vs Olympus E-M5

-An illustration of the physical size and weight of the Sony RX100 V and the Olympus E-M5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Sony RX100 V and the Olympus E-M5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is considerably larger (84 percent) than the Sony RX100 V. It is noteworthy in this context that the E-M5 is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.